 Although popular throughout the country, the home of tennis in Australia is, arguably, Melbourne.
-Watching and attending tennis matches has been a favorite summer pastime for over 100 years.
+Watching and attending tennis matches has been a favourite summer pastime for over 100 years.

 Tennis is a fun sport that anyone can participate in, and there are hundreds of tennis courts throughout Victoria where people can play.